About

 The National Assessment Program is run at the direction of the Education Ministers Meeting (previously known as the Education Council) and includes a range of national and international school tests that are undertaken so governments, education authorities, schools and the community can determine whether or not young Australians are meeting important educational outcomes.

-National assessments in the program are run by ACARA with test administration authorities and include:
+National assessments in the program are run by ACARA with test administration authorities and state and territory liaison officers and include:

 International assessments in the program are managed by the Australian Government Department of Education and include:

-All of the assessments, except NAPLAN, are sample assessments undertaken only by selected groups of students.
+All of the assessments, except NAPLAN and NAP Opt-in, are sample assessments undertaken only by selected groups of students.

 The National Assessment Program (NAP) provides useful nationally comparable evidence about student achievement.
 The data can be used to inform future policy development, resource allocation, curriculum planning and intervention programs.